Skip to main content

 What it is

 Infrastructure engineering support task order through NIWC Atlantic. $129.6 million.
 Six original bidders on current vehicle.
 Expiring FY2026.
 Recompete expected to draw significant interest given scope.
-No solicitation posted as of publication date.
 Corroborated

 Action Window